Lupinus argenteus: Range and habitat

 Silver lupins grow throughout the western United States, parts of western Canada, and two states in Mexico.
 In Canada it grows in the provinces of British Columbia, Alberta, and Saskatchewan.
 In the Pacific Northwest it is native to the eastern portions of Washington and Oregon as well as almost all of Idaho.
 To the east the species grows throughout the Rocky Mountains in the states of Montana and Wyoming and onto the Northern Great Plains as far as western North Dakota and South Dakota.
 South of this they are mostly found in the Nebraska panhandle and all but the most eastern portions of Colorado.
 It may also be native to Kansas, but there is not specific location to the records and it is not listed in the Flora of the Great Plains as occurring in Kansas.
 In Mexico it grows in the northwest in Chihuahua and Sonora.

 It grows in a wide range of plant communities including with ephedra, in grasslands, sagebrush steppes, piñon–juniper woodlands, ponderosa pine forests, aspen groves, and even with spruce-fir communities.

 Ecology

-Many butterflies use silvery lupins as a food plant while catepilliars including the arrowhead blue (Glaucopsyche piasus), gray hairstreak (Strymon melinus), lupine blue (Icaricia icarioides), and silvery blue (Glaucopsyche lygdamus).
-It is an alternate food plant for the catepillers of the hops azure butterfly (Celastrina humulus).
+Many butterflies use silvery lupins as a food plant while caterpillars including the arrowhead blue (Glaucopsyche piasus), gray hairstreak (Strymon melinus), lupine blue (Icaricia icarioides), and silvery blue (Glaucopsyche lygdamus).
+It is an alternate food plant for the caterpillars of the hops azure butterfly (Celastrina humulus).